EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: System Overview

 \subsection{System Architecture}

-We illustrate the system architecture of video analytics with the collaboration of multiple edge nodes in Fig. \ref{fig:structure}.
-The edge nodes are located in different geographical locations to handle the video analytics inference requests from their corresponding regions with the collaboration of the other edge nodes.
-When an edge node receives an inference request, it can either process the request by itself or dispatch the request to another edge node for processing.
-Each edge node consists of the following modules for video analytics:

-1) Preprocessing module: a video frame will be downsized to a lower resolution to reduce the transmission delay between the edge nodes and the inference delay.
-A lower video resolution incurs shorter delay for transmission and inference.

-2) Local inference module: if the inference for a video frame will be conducted on the local edge node (i.e., the edge node which receives the inference request), the preprocessed video frame will be put into the local queue, waiting for the inference by a selected DNN model deployed on the local edge node.
+The system architecture for multi-edge collaborative video analytics is depicted in Fig. \ref{fig:structure}.
+Geographically distributed edge nodes collaborate to handle video analytics inference requests from specific regions.
+Each edge node is deployed with multiple DNN models for inference, each with distinct profiles in terms of accuracy and delay.
+Larger, more complex models offer higher accuracy but entail longer inference delays compared to smaller, simpler models.

-3) Dispatching module: if the local edge node is overloaded, the request will be dispatched to another edge node.
-The preprocessed video frame will be put into the dispatching queue, waiting to be forwarded to another edge node for the inference by a selected DNN model deployed on that remote edge node.
+Upon receiving an inference request, the edge node can $\textcircled{1}$ resize the video frame to a lower resolution to reduce transmission and inference delay.
+The edge node can then either $\textcircled{2}$ perform local inference or dispatch the request to another edge node.
+For local inference, $\textcircled{3}$ the preprocessed video frame is placed in the task queue and awaits inference using a chosen DNN model.
+If the local edge node is overloaded, the request can be dispatched to another edge node.
+The preprocessed video frame is placed in the corresponding dispatch queue and forwarded to a specified remote edge node for inference using a selected DNN model.

-4) Decision engine module: the decision engine of each edge node makes decisions on how to process each video frame arriving at the edge node.
-The decisions for a video frame include inference node selection, DNN model selection, and resolution selection.
-The decision engines of different edge nodes can learn collaboratively for the optimal polices.